Consumer Directed Services in Missouri (CDS)

 - The Whole Person staff will guide you through the process of hiring and supervising your attendant and completing all necessary paperwork.

-- After DHSS approves your care plan, an Independent Living Specialist will be assigned and will meet with you to train you about completing and submitting time sheets for your attendant and other program guidelines.
+- After DHSS approves your care plan, an Independent Living Advocate will be assigned and will meet with you to train you about completing and submitting time sheets for your attendant and other program guidelines.

 - Your attendant may be a friend or a family member, but cannot be your spouse.
 The attendant must be at least 18 years of age and pass a background screening test.